stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 The conflicts section here are just telling you that there are functions in the tidyverse (filter() and lag()) that mask (hide) functions with the same name from the stats package.
 That's OK.

 Using the library() function loads a particular library into R.  If a library is not already installed on your computer, you will get an error message like `Error in library(tidyverse) : there is no package called ‘tidyverse’`.
 In this case, you will need to install the library, using the `install.packages()` function.
 For example: `install.packages("tidyverse")`.
+You only need to install packages once, but you need to load them every time you want to use them.

 #### Importing the weather data